vishalantonyj/ed/README.md

-# Project Title
+# 🌟 Project Title

-A brief description of what this project does and who it's for.
+_A brief description of what this project does and who it's for._

-## Table of Contents
+## 📋 Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [Contributing](#contributing)
 - [License](#license)

-## Installation
+## 🚀 Installation

-Instructions on how to install and set up the project.
+_Follow these steps to install and set up the project._

 ```bash
 # Clone the repository